usefulio/collection-views/README.md

 # Narrowed collection views

-Creates a "where" method for your collections for narrowing your queriesmocks the results of a db operation.
+Creates a `where` method for your collections for narrowing your queries

 **This is a work in progress.**

 ### Installation
-Simply add the `useful:collection-views` package to your meteor app and you can start using the `where` methods on your collections.
+Simply add the `useful:collection-views` package to your meteor app and you can start using the `where` method on your collections.

 ### Examples
 ```